activecell/activecell-api/history/document.md

 }
 ```

-Note: In cases where the source system provides XML or other formats of data, ActiveCell will have automatically converted to JSON format for compatibility.
+Note: In cases where the source system provides XML or other formats of data, Activecell will have automatically converted to JSON format for compatibility.